What are tropical storms?

 How are Tropical Storms named?

-All tropical storms are given names so they can be identified and tracked as they move over oceans.
-In 1979, both women and men’s names were used.
-One name for each letter of the alphabet is selected, except for Q, U and Z. For Atlantic Ocean hurricanes, the names may be French, Spanish or English, since these are the major languages bordering the Atlantic Ocean where the storm occur.
+All tropical storms are named so they can be identified and tracked as they move over oceans.
+In 1979, both women’s and men’s names were used.
+One name is selected for each letter of the alphabet, except for Q, U, and Z. For Atlantic Ocean hurricanes, the names may be in French, Spanish, or English, as these are the primary languages of countries bordering the Atlantic Ocean where the storm occurs.

-The World Meteorological Organization uses six lists in rotation.
-If the tropical storm is particularly deadly or costly the name is retired and a new one is chosen.
+The World Meteorological Organisation uses six lists in rotation.
+If the tropical storm is particularly deadly or costly, the name is retired, and a new one is chosen.

 Further information on these names and tropical storms in other parts of the world can be found on the National Hurricane Centre website.